 45 Jermyn Street

-Brunch at 45 Jermyn Street is a laid-back affair, offering all the classics and healthy options too for those wanting a lighter start to the day.
-Spend a lazy morning people-watching before strolling through the boutiques and galleries of St James’s and Piccadilly.
-To book click here.
+Brunch at 45 Jermyn Street is a laid-back affair, offering all the classics and healthy options too.
+Spend a lazy morning people-watching on its outdoor terrace before strolling through the boutiques and galleries of St James’s and Piccadilly.

 Visit the first London base of superstar Scandi bakers, Ole & Steen.
 While there’s plenty of seating inside this sophisticated café on Haymarket, we recommend one of the outdoor tables on Norris Street.
 Install yourself here with a coffee and freshly made pastry and enjoy people-watching at its finest.